cloudfoundry-attic/vcap-yeti/README.md

       - Runtime log is stored in ~/.bvt/bvt.[target].log
       - Junit-format report is under [yeti_home]/reports.
 The junitResult.xml is the summary.

-7. What runtimes/frameworks/services should my environment have?
+7. What services should my environment have?
    Dev instance:
-   - runtimes: java, java7, ruby18, ruby19, node, node06, node08
-   - frameworks: java_web, sinatra, grails, rack, play, lift, spring, rails3, node, standalone
    - services: mongodb, mysql, postgresql, rabbitmq, redis, vblob

    Production:
-   - runtimes: java, java7, ruby18, ruby19, node, node06, node08
-   - frameworks: java_web, sinatra, grails, rack, play, lift, spring, rails3, node, standalone
    - services: mongodb, mysql, postgresql, rabbitmq, redis

    (updated on Dec 17th, 2012)